Hair Plopping: The Foolproof Curly Girl Method for Defined Curls

 Plop, lock and roll!

-When it comes to getting the best curls of your life—besides styling —productsthere are a number of curl-defining techniques that you can try.
+When it comes to getting the best curls of your life—besides styling —there are a number of curl-defining techniques that you can try.
 For one, we have the super cute pineapple hair method which can also be worn as a hairstyle, the diffusing technique and hair plopping.
 Sure, there are many others, but the latter—a simple hair drying routine that leaves you with defined and frizz-free curls is definitely a game changer for many curlfriends out there.
+It’s also the secret to Insta-worthy curls!

 Hair Plopping: How to Towel-Dry Curls for Definition